bitpay/bitcore-node/README.md

 ## Configuration

-Note: This Bitcore node will "attach" to a running full node (you need to set the ip of the full node, in the main configuration file is called `"bitcore-node.json`), so you need to have the Bitcoin Cash node running before starting this node.
+This Bitcore node will "attach" to a running full node (you need to specify the ip of the full node in the main configuration file `"bitcore-node.json`), **you need to have the Bitcoin Cash node running before starting this node**.
 I would recommend using the same setting in `bitcoin.conf.sample` to setup the full Bitcoin-Cash node (at least the RPC settings since Bitcore uses the same RPC credentials by default.)

 The config file instructs bitcore-node for the following options:
 - location of database files (datadir)